-Lesson Title: Mock Examination: Paper 2A - Essay Writing Review Theme: All Lesson Number: PHL4-L084 Class: SSS 4

-- By the end of the lesson, you will be able to: - 1.
-Discuss the correct answers to a WASSCE English Language examination. - 2.
-Self-correct mistakes on an examination. - 3.
-Use self-check questions to assess own writing.
+Lesson Title: Mock Examination: Paper 2A - Essay Writing Review Theme: All Lesson Number: L4-L084 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Discuss the correct answers to a WASSCE English Language examination.
+Self-correct mistakes on an examination.
+Use self-check questions to assess their own writing. ay topics from the on on the board (see